Home Articles The growing importance of internal marketing for a satisfied team and...

 • Not investing in training and development.

-All these items need to be included in internal marketing; you can't skip any and expect a brilliant result.
-Considering these steps, companies of all sizes and sectors can adopt the techniques.
+All of these items need to be considered in internal marketing; you can't skip any of them and expect brilliant results.
+Once these steps are taken into account, companies of all sizes and sectors can adopt these techniques.

-There is a growing trend in promoting this type of action among medium and large-sized companies, which have the resources and infrastructure to implement more robust programs.
+There is a growing trend of promoting this type of action among medium and large companies, which have the resources and structure to implement more robust programs.
 However, small businesses are beginning to realize the benefits of this type of strategy, using more accessible and creative tools to strengthen the connection with their employees.

 Rodrigo Vitor